Customs and Etiquette in Vietnam

 • Try to avoid any public displays of affection when around temples or holy sites, they are considered extremely disrespectful.

 You might feel confused and difficult to remember Vietnamese customs and etiquette, but don’t worry, they are not fixed and strict norms.
 For the first-time travelers, it is easy to make the mistakes, just do what the locals do and you will adapt with it to enjoy the good time in Vietnam.
+Vietnamese customs and etiquette offer a fascinating glimpse into the country’s rich heritage.
+To further explore Vietnamese culture, its traditions, and social norms, visit this link.

 Related Posts